--Outreach, intake, assessment, counseling and employment services.
-Outreach should, to the degree practical, be provided at shelters, day centers, soup kitchens, and/or other locations particular to the rural environment, and other programs for the homeless.
-Program staff providing outreach services are to be veterans who have experienced homelessness Coordination with veterans' services programs and organizations such as:

-- Disabled Veterans' Outreach Program (DVOP) Specialists and Local Veterans' Employment Representatives (LVERs) in the State Employment Security/Job Service Agencies (SESAs) or in the newly instituted workforce development system's One-Stop Centers, JTPA Title IV, Part C (IV-C) Veterans' Employment Program - -Department of Veterans' Affairs (DVA) services, including its Health Care for Homeless Veterans, Domiciliary and other programs, including those offering transitional housing - -Department of Housing and Urban Development (HUD) services, including its Per Diem Grants program - ---Veteran service organizations such as The American Legion, Disabled American Veterans, and the Veterans of Foreign Wars, Vietnam Veterans of America, and the American Veterans (AMVETS)
+- -Outreach, intake, assessment, counseling and employment services.
+Outreach should, to the degree practical, be provided at shelters, day centers, soup kitchens and/or other locations particular to the rural environment, and other programs for the homeless.
+Program staff providing outreach services are to be veterans who have experienced homelessness.
+Coordination with veterans' services programs and organizations such as: - Disabled Veterans' Outreach Program (DVOP) Specialists and Local Veterans' Employment Representatives (LVERs) in the State Employment Security/Job Service Agencies (SESAs) or in the newly instituted workforce development system's One-Stop Centers, JTPA Title IV, Part C (IV-C) Veterans' Employment Program - Department of Veterans' Affairs (DVA) services, including its Health Care for Homeless Veterans, Domiciliary and other programs, including those offering transitional housing - Veteran service organizations such as The American Legion, Disabled American Veterans, and the Veterans of Foreign Wars, Vietnam Veterans of America, and the American Veterans (AMVETS)